 The BBT model also allows one to make claims of equivalence (when {\em in.rope} \(\ge 0.95\)) that are not possible in the frequentist case.

-Regarding the explanatory aspect of the procedure, for the pairs of algorithms with ``significant'' differences, the researcher can claim that for the \emph{data given}, 95\% or more of the estimates of the relative strengths of the algorithms indicates that algorithm A is better than algorithm B.
+Regarding the explanatory aspect of the procedure, for the pairs of algorithms with ``significant'' differences, the researcher can claim that for the \emph{data given}, 95\% or more of the estimates of the relative strengths of the algorithms indicate that algorithm A is better than algorithm B.

-Finally, the BBT model is reasonable well calibrated although slightly overconfident regarding high values of {\em above.50}, so for the pairs with ``significant'' differences the researcher can make the claim that, \emph{likely} with 90\% probability or better, the best algorithm should perform better than the worse for \emph{future data sets}.
+Finally, the BBT model is reasonably well-calibrated although slightly overconfident regarding high values of {\em above.50}, so for the pairs with ``significant'' differences the researcher can make the claim that, \emph{likely} with 90\% probability or better, the best algorithm should perform better than the worse for \emph{future data sets}.

 \hypertarget{how-to-use-the-bbt-model---strong-interpretation-and-0.70-probabilities}{